 Why is it important to use SSL

 When using the secure connection, any data exchange between the site and the user’s browser will take place in a secure encrypted channel.
-For example, you log in to the site: if unencrypted HTTP is used, your login password is transferred in an open channel and can be intercepted and used by anyone.
+For example, if you log in to the site: if unencrypted HTTP is used, your login password is transferred to an open channel and can be intercepted and used by anyone.
 When using HTTPS, this is just impossible as the data is reliably encrypted.
 Naturally, the same applies to any other personal data, payment card data, etc.

-It is clear that for Internet banking and payment systems the use of the HTTPS protocol has long been de facto.
+It is clear that for Internet banking and payment systems, the use of the HTTPS protocol has long been de facto.
 No one will use a financial instrument where the data is transmitted openly – this is nonsense.
 However, this is a very important feature for ordinary sites and blogs.
 The visitors will trust more to the website with a secure connection.